 Depending on elevation, temperatures inside the reserve range from hot to chilly.
-Wear layers and take plenty of rain gear.
+Wear layers and take rain gear.

-Hiking and wildlife watching are the reserves main activities.
+Hiking and wildlife watching are the reserve's main activities.
 Camping is not permitted.
-Indigenous reserve visits may be arranged with a guide and advance notice.
+Indigenous reserve visits may be arranged with a local guide and advance notice.

 The park’s only trail, the Espavel Trail, is a 5.6-mile path that runs through the reserve.
 Waterfalls, wildlife and incredible views are highlights of hiking in the park.
 Be aware that the park is very rugged, and trails are not well maintained.
 This hike is recommended for experienced hikers only.